-CSA & POULTRY HOW TO BUY
+Produce, Eggs, Poultry & Pork HOW TO BUY

-Our farm specializes in producing high-quality, sustainably grown vegetables, herbs, fruits, eggs, and poultry.
-Community Supported Agriculture (CSA) is the heart and soul of our operation.
+Our farm specializes in producing high-quality, sustainably grown vegetables,

 In this new model, members pre-buy a dollar amount of produce that does not depend on a rigid weekly schedule.
 No need to reschedule around vacations or busy weeks when you don’t plan to cook as much.
 Come pick up your veggies the weeks which work best for your family.